quocbao19982009/Wolt-Preassignment/README.md

 This is a solution to the preassigment for <a href="https://github.com/woltapp/engineering-summer-intern-2022"> Wolt Summer 2022 Engineering Internships </a>.

-The application is built with React and TypeScripts.
+The application is built with React, TypeScripts and Bootstrap 5.
 The code is readable and maintainable, the application is tested with JEST and Testing Library with E2E test.

 ## Requirements from Assigment